quanteda/tutorials.quanteda.io/content/import-data/pre-formatted.en.markdown

 ```

 {{% notice warning %}}
-The most common problem in loading data into R is misspeficing the location of files or directories.
-If the path is relative, check where you are using `getwd()` and set the root directory of your project using `setwd()`.
-On Windows, you have to replace all `\` in a path with `/`.
-Alternatively, you can use RStudio's "Project" option (File > New Project).
+The most common problem in loading data into R is misspecifing locations of files or directories.
+If a path is relative, check where you are using `getwd()` and set the root directory of your project using `setwd()`.
+On Windows, you also have to replace all `\` in a path with `/`.
+Alternatively, you can use RStudio's "Project" menu (File > New Project).
+{{% /notice%}}

+{{% notice tip %}}
+If you have more than a few R files in a project, you should created a RStudio Project to better manage files and settings.
+You can create a RStudio project from the menu (File > New Project).
 {{% /notice%}}